hanswinderix/sllvm/README.md

    | SANCUS\_SECURITY | Sancus security level can be *64* or *128* bits    |
    | SANCUS\_KEY      | Sancus master key in hexadecimal notation          |

-4. Fetch other repositories and configure the build.
+5. Fetch other repositories and configure the build.

    ```sh
    $ make fetch
    $ make configure
    ```

-   Note: This step might ask for the sudo password because the legacy sancus compiler needs clang-sancus to be installed.
-In the future, this dependency will disappear.

-5. Build and install:
+6. Build and install.

    ```sh
    $ make install